For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 Thanks to Allan Liwanag for this guest post:

-“Allan Liwanag is the blogger behind.
+“Allan Liwanag is the blogger behind The Practical Saver.
 An analyst by day and dedicated blogger by night, he loves to share his thoughts – based on his research, personal knowledge, and experience – on topics related to family, life, and money.”